hannamunoz/fitness-tracker/README.md

 ---------------

 ## *Description*
-This application is designed to help Dungeon & Dragons players easily keep track of players in the game without using the normal pen and paper.
-If players opt to play online, our application allows the user to sign in and see their campaigns and then edit their character.
-Our application follows MVC, uses express and node to create RESTful API's and MySQL and Sequelize ORM for databases.
+This application is designed to help a user view, create and track their workouts.
+With the application, the user is able to log multiple exercises in a workout on a given day.
+The exercises can be tracked by name, type, weight, sets, reps and duration.
+If the exercise is cardio then the distanced can be tracked.
+When looking at the application dashboard, the user is able to see their workouts in one place and track their progress.

 ---------------